 Research on the Structural Racism, Social Injustice and Health Disparities in Maternal and Child Health Pilot Grants

 The Stanford MCHRI is pleased to announce the Research on the Structural Racism, Social Injustice and Health Disparities in Maternal and Child Health Pilot Grants.
 Addressing the impact of structural racism and social injustice as key drivers in health disparities that affect maternal and child health are critical to advancing research.
-Engaging in diverse and inclusive research is a key component of innovation.
-It enhances the creative process by bringing to the table new concepts and contributes to a culture of health equity in all aspects of translational research in maternal and child health.
-This funding mechanism seeks to support researchers who understand the importance of these practices and provide transformative scholarship.
+Engaging with community partners in research is a key component in promoting health equity.
+It enhances the creative process by bringing to the table new and relevant insights and contributes to a culture of health equity in all aspects of translational research in maternal and child health.
+This funding mechanism seeks to support researchers who understand the importance of these practices and provide support for transformative scholarship.

 Forms for Applicants